 - Chicken and Shrimp Stir Fry made with broccoli is low carb, paleo friendly, and easy to whip up!

 - Thai Chicken Salad is so delicious and simple to prepare with budget friendly ingredients.

 - Keto Chicken Bacon Ranch Casserole comes together quickly for a hearty weeknight dinner that’s satisfying and full of flavor!

 Chicken Fajita Kebabs

-- 6 pieces chicken thigh fillets chopped into pieces, about 2
+- 6 skinless chicken thighs chopped into pieces

 - 1 teaspoon Sukrin Gold or 5 drops SweetLeaf stevia clear